Project-j7/ProjectJ/README.md

 6) Karthikeya K
 7) Srirama Manish K

-Note:
+#### Note:
+1) Use 'npm install' in cmd to download all node_modules in all folder
-1) Use 'npm start' in cmd to start whole application (app.py, api and client simultaneously).
+2) Use 'npm start' in cmd to start whole application (app.py, api and client simultaneously).
-2) Use 'npm run web' in cmd to start api and client simultaneously.
+3) Use 'npm run web' in cmd to start api and client simultaneously.